Shadows of black hole surrounded by anisotropic fluid in Rastall theory: Abstract

 \section{Abstract}

-Due to gravitational lensing effect, a black hole casts a shadow larger than its horizon over a bright background and the shape and size can be calculated.
-We discuss rotating black holes surrounded by a perfect fluid, namely rotating Rastall black hole, which is characterized by mass $M$, spin $a$, field structure parameter $N_s$ and the Rastall parameter $\psi$.
-Based on a detailed discussion of the photon regions in these space-times, we derive an analytical formula for the shadow of a rotating Rastall black hole.
-We go on to visualize the shadow of black holes for various values of the parameters.
-For a given value of parameters, the presence of a positive Rastall parameter $\psi$ enlarges the shadow and reduces its deformation with respect to the one in the Kerr spacetime, while for a negative Rastall parameter $\psi$, the effect is opposite.
-Interestingly, for a given value of parameters $a$ and $N_s$, shadows of the black hole, deformed concentric circles with right border becoming significantly more oblate with increase in the parameter $\psi$ and similar effect is seen while increasing $N_s$ with a given $a$ and $\psi.$ Further, the deformed circles become larger in these both cases.
-The shadow of a black hole surrounded by a quintessence matter ($\psi=0$) is also included for a comparison.
-We use the absorption cross section to study the energy emission rate of the black hole in Rastall gravity.
+Due to the gravitational lensing effect, a black hole casts a shadow larger than its horizon over a bright background, and the shape and size can be calculated.
+The Event Horizon Telescope collaboration has produced the first direct image (shadow) of the black hole and it is in accordance with the shadow of a Kerr black hole of general relativity.
+However deviations from the Kerr black hole arising from modified theories of gravity are not ruled out and they are important as they offer an arena to test these theories through astrophysical observation.
+This stimulates us to investigate rotating black holes surrounded by anisotropic fluid in Rastall theory namely a rotating Rastall black hole, which are characterized by mass $M$, spin $a$, field structure parameter $N_s$ and the Rastall parameter $\psi$.
+It encompasses, as special cases, Kerr ($N_s \to 0$) and Kerr-Newman ($s=0$ and $N_s = -Q^2 $) black holes.
+The rotating Rastall black hole is characterized by an additional cosmological-like horizon apart from Cauchy and event horizons.
+We derive an analytical formula for the shadow of a rotating Rastall black hole and go on to visualize the shadow of black holes for various values of the parameters for an observer at a given coordinates ($r_O, \theta_O$) in the domain $[r_+,r_q]$.